andrew-lim/sw3dcpp/README.md

 You will need a C++ 11 compiler.
 Currently I'm developing with [Embarcadero Dev-C++](https://github.com/Embarcadero/Dev-Cpp)

-All rendering is done first on a custom [ImageData](src/ImageData.h) class which just holds a 2D array of bytes (aka std::uint8_t).
+All rendering is done first on a custom [ImageData](src/ImageData.h) object which holds a one-dimensional array of bytes (of type uint8_t).
 Then the bytes are transferred/blitted to the native screen format.
 In this case, I'm testing with Win32 GDI where the bytes are displayed with [SetDIBitsToDevice](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-setdibitstodevice).